Rohini19-coder/weather_Pred-with-deep-learning/README.md

 ## 📊 Sample Output
-Here’s the frontend of the moel
+Here’s the frontend of the model

 ![Weather Prediction Output](image.png)